thejoshwolfe/zhex/README.md

 Yet another hexdump syntax.

+UPDATE: Partway through this project, I realized I had reinvented [nasm](https://nasm.us/).
+I'm just going to use nasm instead of this.

 This is a data language that compiles from text to binary primarily using hex codes similar to a hexdump.
 The input is a text file in zhex syntax, described below, and the output is a stream of bytes.
 A byte has 8 bits.